Scroll to top

 What can Xenobots do?

 There are two Xenobots versions.
-In the year 2020 scientists developed the first Xenobot version and in 2021 they developed the 2.0 version that has the basic functionality of collaborative work and self-healing of the previous version but Xenobots 2.0 are faster, live longer and can record information about their surroundings.
+A first full Xenobot was created in 2020, followed by a 2.0 version in 2021 that has the basic functionality of collaborative work and self-healing of the previous version but with faster and improved capaceties.

 Xenobots change their movement from time to time, so they will move in a particular way, then they will change it and when they encounter other loose cells, they will herd them into little piles.
 And two xenobots might join together and scoot around as a couple.